Go Back Email Link

 Substitutions

-No apple butter?
-Use applesauce mixed with brown sugar and cinnamon — about 1½ cups total.
+• No apple butter: Use applesauce mixed with brown sugar and cinnamon for a similar flavor profile.

-No apple cider vinegar?
-Use regular white vinegar or even a splash of lemon juice for tang.
+• No apple cider vinegar: White vinegar or a splash of lemon juice works to balance the sweetness.

-No bone-in chops?
-Boneless pork chops or thick-cut pork loin work too — just keep an eye on cook time.
+• No bone in chops: Boneless pork chops or thick cut pork loin are fine, just watch the cook time.

-Butter substitute?
-Olive oil works fine for the sear if you’re dairy-free.
+• Butter substitute: Olive oil works well if you’re avoiding dairy.

 Variations